AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 "At this time the world was still adolescent, not yet fully formed out of chaotic nothingness.
 It was from this chaos that dangers to the world arose, threats that oft wished to return existence to the darkness from whence it came.
 These threats came in many forms, from natural to supernatural.
 Our ancestors, though talented in their own right and perhaps more spiritually attuned than we are, relied on the talents of the Kami to protect themselves.

-On one fateful day the the greatest of these dangers revealed themselves - the Oni.
+On one fateful day the the greatest of these dangers revealed themselves—the Oni.
 An Oni is an infernal beings of malevolence and destruction, horned, three-eyed, and fork-tongued.
 These creatures manifested from fear and anger in the realm of Makoku, to festering within the earth.
 Being trapped in a land without sky, unable to be blessed by the suns and the stars, caused these Oni to grow a deep resentment for our home and our parallel spiritual world.
 As this resentment grew, so did a desire, and so did a plan.

 The Blood War began the moment the Oni shattered the barrier between realms.
 No longer were we safe, safely separated from danger; the Oni were here, and they were coming.
 Using their dark magic they blotted out the sky, protecting them from the radiance of the twin suns and forcing the world into endless night.
 Their aim was to feast on spirits, to gorge themselves on our and the Kami's lifeblood alike.
 The Oni came as a chaotic swarm, but quickly organised; lesser Oni started to follow the leadership of commanders and lords, such as the fearsome Daimyō Asudeu.